Backblaze Settings (General) (Mac)

 "Online Name" is the name that will appear on the Backblaze website.
 This name is used exclusively for the purposes of making the backup easier to identify.
 This is particularly useful if you are backing up more than one computer under your Backblaze account.
 The default name is pulled directly from your System Preferences, but can be edited at any time to suit your needs.
 If the name is changed, the change should be reflected within a few minutes on the Backblaze site.

-The "Warn me..." setting will change the interval at which the Backblaze software will alert you if a complete backup has not been uploaded.
-The warning is issued in the form of a small pop up alert.
-This warning will still be issued if a backup is ongoing, but not yet complete.
+The "Warn me..." setting will change the interval at which the Backblaze software will issue an alert when no backup progress has been made.
+The warning is issued in the form of a small pop up alert locally on the computer.

 Checking the box next to "Show Backblaze Icon..." will toggle the menu bar icon on or off.
 An example screenshot can be found below.